tectiv3/solo/README.md

 ## Contributing
 Please help.

-I haven't tested this on Windows, I don't have a Windows machine!

 Also there are gonna be _so_ many edge cases with commands, terminals, etc. I need a good way to test these things.
 If you're good at testing, please help me set up a good scaffold.

 ## Support me